DuckyMomo20012/image-n-crypt/README.md

 </details>

-## 3.13.
+### 3.13.
 Get image all permissions:

-Return a list of permissions for image.
-This response also include a CSRF token for POST request later.
+Return a list of permissions for the image.
+This response also includes a CSRF token for POST request later.

 <table>